 4. Croagh Patrick, Westport

-Based five miles from the town of Westport in County Mayo, Croagh Patrick has welcomed thousands of pilgrims to climb its 764-metre ascent.
+Based five miles from the town of Westport in County Mayo and is one of the most difficult hikes in Ireland, Croagh Patrick has welcomed thousands of pilgrims to climb its 764-metre ascent.
 Known as “Ireland’s Holy Mountain” and “The Reek”, Saint Patrick is said to have fasted atop the mountain for 40 nights and 40 days and, ever since, pilgrims are said to have climbed the mountain in commemoration of the saint.

 5. Slemish Mountain, Antrim